Garson-hu/MT-HVAC/README.md

 LD_PRELOAD=./src/libhvac_client.so python train_model.py
 ```

-You can also find the examples at scripts directory
+You can also find the examples in the scripts directory

 ## Configuration